webclinic017/mono/README.md

 ## License

-Mono is available under the MIT license.
+mono is available under the MIT license.
 See the `LICENSE` file for details.